MIGG-NTU/MIG_Docs/source/information/notes.rst

 - After a new member arrives at NTU, please tell him about `Introductary seismological material checklist <https://core-man.github.io/blog/post/intro-material-seismology/>`_ if he/she is not familiar with those basic skills.

-- After a new member arrives at NTU, please add his/her information in `MIG members <https://migg-ntu.github.io/MIG_Docs/info-migg/info.html#current-members>`_ and `MIG Homepage <https://personal.ntu.edu.sg/tongping/#people>`_.
+- After a new member arrives at NTU, please add his/her information in :ref:`MIG Current Members <subsec:MIG-currnet-members>` and `MIG Homepage <https://personal.ntu.edu.sg/tongping/#people>`_.

 - After a new member arrives at NTU for some time, please ask Prof. Shengji Wei if he/she can be added to EOS-seismology WeChat group **if he/she is interested to attend Shengji's groupmeeting and have a good relationship with EOS-seismology group**.

 - After a new member arrives at NTU for some time, please ask him/her if he/she would like to share Bachelor, Master, PhD thesis & ppt.
-If so, please add it in `MIG Thesis <https://migg-ntu.github.io/MIG_Docs/collection/thesis-MIGG.html>`_ and upload them in MIGG Google Drive.
+If so, please add it in :doc:`/photos-thesis/thesis-MIGG` and upload them in MIGG Google Drive.

 After a memeber leaves NTU